-Writing for Publication workshop with Jacqueline Crooks
+Writing for Publication with Rommi Smith

-Writing for Publication with Jacqueline Crooks
+Writing for Performance with Saju Ahmed

-Any age restrictions: 18+ for publication workshop
+Any age restrictions: 18+ for publication workshop / 16+ for performance workshop

 Khadijah Ibrahiim was born in Leeds of Jamaican parentage.
 Hailed as one of Yorkshire’s most prolific poets by BBC Radio, she has appeared alongside the likes of Linton Kwesi Johnson, Lemn Sissay and Benjamin Zephaniah.